5 Ways To Change Your Life Today

 We’re all tempted to start the day off with a to-do list as long as our arm, and then feel very disheartened at the end of the day when we’ve only checked off a few things.
 But when did we start measuring a good day by how productive we’ve been?
 Harness the power of intention setting — but start small.
 Set one intention the night before — like spending five minutes meditating before you get up or drinking eight glasses of water throughout the day — and then aim to meet that.
 Once you’ve mastered one, add another until you’ve built up an arsenal of healthy habits that just happen.

 “Step out of the history that is holding you back.
 Step into the new story you are willing to create.”

 2. Daily stretching

 Is there anything better than a good stretch?
 There are simple things that can have a significant impact on our lives.
 Taking five minutes to stretch those stiff limbs after a day in front of the computer is a great way to wind down and keep your joints limber.
 You’ll be surprised at what a difference getting those kinks and cricks out can make.
-Watch this yoga video “7 Minute Bedtime Yoga With Adriene” below the article as a good starting point.
+Watch the “7 Minute Bedtime Yoga With Adriene” video as a good starting point.

 Emotional Wellbeing & Bach® Flowers

 Dr. Bach spent his life exploring the use of flowers & plants as a means to promote emotional wellbeing.
 Try our Bach® flower chooser & pick your flowers.

 Now, this is easier said than done.
 But there is no denying — avoiding that snooze button has its benefits.
 In her book, “The 5 Second Rule,” Mel Robbins explains how hitting snooze really can result in us starting our day in a groggier state than if we’d woken up with the alarm clock.
 We then take longer to get going and have to deal with the frustration of a slow, unproductive morning.
 So, don’t roll over and go back to sleep.
 You snooze?
 You lose.